 If you’ve used OBS before and are happy setting up your scene you can skip this section.

-If you’re new to OBS Studio you will just see a black screen and will have a single scene called Scene.
+If you’re new to OBS Studio you will just see a black screen and will have a single scene called Scene

-Add Video Capture Device
+under sources and select Video Capture Device

 You can then move this source around on your scene, scale it, crop it, etc. I’m going to leave mine up in the top left corner so you can see that it is working in the video meeting software.